GoogleChrome/developer.chrome.com/site/en/articles/long-animation-frames/index.md

 It could prove to be a key tool in our belt for addressing responsiveness issues as measured by the INP pending Core Web Vital.
 INP is a challenging metric to optimize and this API is one way the Chrome team is seeking to make identifying, and addressing issues easier for developers.

-The scope of the Long Animation Frames API extends beyond just INP though, and it can help identify other causes of slow updates, which can affect the overall smoothness of a website’s experience.
+The scope of the Long Animation Frames API extends beyond just INP though, and it can help identify other causes of slow updates, which can affect the overall smoothness of a website's experience.

 ## Acknowledgements